-Displaced Person - One who involuntarily moves from real property or moves his or her personal property from real property as a direct result of acquisition of that property.
-(This includes a person who occupies the real property prior to its acquisition, but who does not meet the length of occupancy requirements of the Uniform Act as described at $\S 24.401(a)$ and $\S 24.402(a)$):

-As a direct result of a written notice of intent to acquire (see § 24.203(d)), the initiation of negotiations for, or the acquisition of, such real property in whole or in part for a project; As a direct result of rehabilitation or demolition for a project.
+Displaced Person - Generally, any person who permanently moves from the real property or moves his or her personal property from the real property.
+(This includes a person who occupies the real property prior to its acquisition, but who does not meet the length of occupancy requirements of the Uniform Act as described at (§ 24.401(a) and § 24.402(a)).
+(A) As a direct result of a written notice of intent to acquire, rehabilitate, and/or demolish (see § 24.203(d)), the initiation of negotiations for, or the acquisition of, such real property in whole or in part for a project; (B) As a direct result of rehabilitation or demolition for a project; or (C) As a direct result of a written notice of intent to acquire, or the acquisition, rehabilitation or demolition of, in whole or in part, other real property on which the person conducts a business or farm operation, for a project.
+However, eligibility for such person under this paragraph (i) (C) applies only for purposes of obtaining relocation assistance advisory services under § 24.205(c), and moving expenses under § 24.301, § 24.302, or § 24.303.